Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: System Model

 \section{System Model}

-We consider the uplink of a distributed massive MIMO system comprising $T$ single-antenna UEs and $M$ APs, each equipped with $A$ antennas, uniformly deployed over a defined coverage area.
-The total number of antennas in the system is thus $MA$, and we assume a large antenna-to-user ratio, i.e., $T \ll MA$, which enables significant spatial multiplexing gains and interference suppression capabilities.
+We consider the uplink of a D-mMIMO system comprising $T$ single-antenna UEs and $M$ APs, each equipped with $A$ antennas, uniformly deployed over a defined coverage area.
 Each AP is connected to a centralized processing unit (CPU) via reliable fronthaul link, enabling coordinated processing, data exchange, and user scheduling across the network.
-The system operates under a user-centric transmission paradigm, where each UE is served by a subset of geographically proximate APs selected based on large-scale fading metrics, as illustrated in Fig.~\ref{fig_4}.
+The system operates under a user-centric transmission paradigm, where each UE is served by a subset of geographically proximate APs, as illustrated in Fig.~\ref{fig_4}.
 This approach enhances scalability and reduces fronthaul signaling load compared to fully connected cell-free architectures.

-We adopt time-division duplexing (TDD) for channel reciprocity and efficient spectrum usage.
-The system employs a block fading model, where the channel remains constant over a coherence interval of $L_c$ symbols and changes independently across blocks.
-Each coherence block dedicates $L_p$ symbols for uplink pilot transmission, where all $T$ UEs transmit orthogonal pilot sequences for channel estimation.
-All APs operate over the same time-frequency resources and are capable of simultaneously serving multiple users.